 If you want to experience the less tourist spirit of Cortina, we want to introduce you to two other bars that are very central, but frequented mainly by locals.
 These places should be considered by those who are looking for a bit of tranquility, even during the busiest periods.
 Consider that it's almost guaranteed the presence of some workers who drink something dressed for work.
-We are talking about the Bar "La Scaletta" and the X Bar (historically known as Genzian).
+We are talking about the Bar "La Scaletta".

 If you want to take a dip in the past, there is a very quiet and typical place, whose decor has remained completely unchanged since the Olympics of '56.
 Here you can almost always find a free table, even in the middle of August.
 It's the Bar "del Nano", a very picturesque place located on the road leading to the Ice Stadium.
 During the Christmas vacations it's closed, as if to emphasize its "local" nature.

-There are many other bars and clubs in Cortina, all very welcoming, such as the Bar "Dolomiti", the Bar "Becalen", or the Bar "Arnika", the Bob Bar or the Bar "Pierosà", surrounded by greenery and definitely an excellent option if we want to consider the fun of children.
+There are many other bars and clubs in Cortina, all very welcoming, such as the Bar "Dolomiti", the Bar "Becalen", the Bar "Arnika" or the Bob Bar.

-The reason why we haven't deepen these last names is because, even if they also are cozy environments, they are not directly associated to party and revelry.
+The reason why we haven't deepened these last names is because, even if they also are cozy environments, they are not directly associated with party and revelry.
 Finally, there are all those names that we surely forgot to mention.

 even here you can go dressed as you wish.
 Let's say that, in the evening, you'll probably see most people